R055A/readme-repo-pins/README.md

 where:
 * `is_exclude` is either `true` or `false` (or empty to represent false) - optional `[]`

-> the default `IS_EXCLUDE_REPOS_CONTRIBUTED` is `false`
+> The default `IS_EXCLUDE_REPOS_CONTRIBUTED` is `false`

-> overruled by the `REPO_NAMES_EXCLUSIVE` configuration, as pin visuals are generated only for listed repositories.
+> Overruled by the `REPO_NAMES_EXCLUSIVE` configuration, as pin visuals are generated only for listed repositories.

 ### Username

-The optional `USERNAME` configuration controls which (pinned/owned/contributed to) repositories are displayed by association.
+The optional `GH_USERNAME` configuration controls which (pinned/owned/contributed to) repositories are displayed by association.

 This can be set by creating a [GitHub Action](https://docs.github.com/en/actions) (in an owned repo generated from this) with the following key-value field pairs: